nichitapavel/matrix-jar-app/README.md

 - go to *build/distributions/*
 - extract either **.zip** or **.tar** archive
 - go to *matrix-jar-app-<version>/bin/*, here are the executables **matrix-jar-app**/**matrix-jar-app.bat**
 - execute by typing `./matrix-jar-app 10 10 true` or `matrix-jar-app.bat 10 10 true`
+- current version will multiply matrixes with datatype of float

 ## Arguments